petk/php-build-system/docs/differences.md

 * Installation

-  * The installation include directory (`/usr/local/include/php`) can be adjusted with the `PHP_INCLUDE_PREFIX` variable to support multiple PHP versions.
+  * The installation include directory (`/usr/local/include/php`) can be adjusted with the `PHP_INCLUDE_PREFIX` CMake cache variable to support multiple PHP versions.
 For example, `/usr/local/include/php/8.4`.

   * The PHP Autotools layout configuration option `--with-layout=[PHP|GNU]` is in CMake removed and not implemented in favor of the GNU standard directory layout.

+  * PEAR installation writes less dot and temporary files outside of the staging installation directory (INSTALL_ROOT/DESTDIR).
+PEAR temporary directory can be adjusted with the `PHP_PEAR_TEMP_DIR` CMake cache variable.

 ## Bugs fixed